ymath-io/ymath.io/content/courses/calculus/differential/lines-of-tangency/index.md

 In the previous lesson, we saw how derivatives can help us find the slope of a function.
 When the function's slope varies, the derivative gives us a formula for the slope, given the location.

-In this lesson, we'll look at an interesting application of the above - constructing tangent lines to curvy functions.
+In this lesson, we'll look at an interesting application of the above - constructing lines tangent to nonlinear functions.

 <iframe src="https://www.desmos.com/calculator/vcpwd6c0uz?embed"  class="graph"></iframe>

-Let's say we have a function $f(x)$, and we want to construct a line tangent to the function at the point $\left(a,f(a)\right).$
+Let's say we have a function $f(x)$, and we want to construct a line tangent to the function at a point $\left(a,f(a)\right).$

 What should be the slope of the line?